surena-zolfaghari/Notes/README.md

 - Permanent notes: It divides my notes to a particular subject.
 For example the notes that related to quantum mechanics are in quantum mechanics in permanent notes.

-- Computer notes: is about python, AI, etc
+- Computer notes: is about python, AI, Mathematic especially XAct etc

 - Template: It's a general format that I follow to my notes.
 You can skip this, because it just includes some template for my notes.

 - Excalidraw: Includes my draw which all of them in my notes for better understanding.

-- assets: It also remove as soon as it's not important.